-And then the chart below gives more detail about factors related to the listing price.
+The chart below gives more detail about factors related to the listing price.
 It breaks down the number of homes by living area range (square feet) and number of bedrooms (for homes with 2-6 bedrooms).
-In addition, it gives the average listing price for each combination of living area range/#bedrooms.
+In addition, it gives the average listing price for each combination of living area range/number of bedrooms.

 There were closings for 12 homes in April which was 7 more than the 5 which closed in March.
 The average closing price for these 12 homes was a bit over $335,000.
 Prices ranged a little more widely from around $115,000 to almost $950,000.
 Also, these homes had an average living area of about 2150 square feet.
 In addition, they included an average of 3¼ bedrooms and 1.9 full bathrooms.
-And 8 (~67%) offered one half-bathroom.
-Finally, the corresponding listings were “active on the market” for an average of 69 days, a bit over 2 months.
+8 (~67%) offered one half-bathroom.
+Finally, the corresponding listings were active on the market for an average of 69 days, or a bit over 2 months.

 For some comparison, there were closings for 17 homes in the 1st quarter of 2017. $275,000 was the approximate average closing price with a lower median at $235,000.
-But, the range of prices was relatively narrow running from $155,000 to $515, 000.
-Also, these homes offered an average of 1850 square feet of living area, 3.3 bedrooms and 1.6 full bathrooms.
-And, 10 (~59%) of these included one or two half-bathrooms.
-The corresponding listings were “active on the market” for an average of 80 days.
-But the median value was much lower at 22 days.
+The range of prices was relatively narrow running from $155,000 to $515, 000.
+Also, these homes offered an average of 1850 square feet of living area, 3.3 bedrooms, and 1.6 full bathrooms.
+10 (~59%) of these included one or two half-bathrooms.
+The corresponding listings were active on the market for an average of 80 days.
+The median value was much lower at 22 days.

-And for additional comparison, closings completed for 17 homes as well for the first quarter of 2016.
+For additional comparison, closings completed for 17 homes as well for the first quarter of 2016.
 The average closing price was almost $260,000 with a median a little lower at $234,500.
 Prices were in a broader range extending from a low of $35,000 to almost $730,000.
 Living areas ranged from around 1180 to over 3700 square feet.
 The average size was about 1850 square feet with the median a bit lower at almost 1550 square feet.
-And they offered an average of 3.1 bedrooms and 2.0 full bathrooms.
+They offered an average of 3.1 bedrooms and 2.0 full bathrooms.
 In addition, 8 (~47%) included one half-bathroom as well.
-The corresponding listings were “active on the market” for an average of 109 days with only a slightly lower 99 day median.
+The corresponding listings were active on the market for an average of 109 days with only a slightly lower 99 day median.

 Some longer term perspectives are presented in the charts below.
 The first chart shows the number of homes sold since 2012.
-And it breaks out the data by number of bedrooms for homes offering 2, 3, 4 and 5-6 bedrooms.
+It breaks down the data by number of bedrooms for homes offering 2, 3, 4, and 5-6 bedrooms.
 It seems that if the level of activity seen in the first 4 months of 2017 persists, sales will match or exceed those of the past 5 years.

 Finally, for purposes of comparison, the chart below gives another perspective on closing prices.
-It uses the the same time period and breakout criterion as the charts above.
-And it shows what the average closing price was with a bit of “normalizing” after dividing the closing prices by the living area of the home.
+It uses the same time period and breakout criterion as the charts above.
+It shows what the average closing price was with a bit of “normalizing” after dividing the closing prices by the living area of the home.

 If you are looking for a house in Pawcatuck or if you would like to work with a Realtor in the Pawcatuck, please feel free to call us.
 We look forward to helping you find just the right home for you.